 Thinking about becoming a TBA member?

 You'll find a warm, caring congregational family at Temple Beth Am.
 From the moment you enter the Temple you'll be greeted by friends.
-Temple Beth Am's multi-generational family is led by our rabbi and cantor.
+Temple Beth Am's multi-generational family is led by our Rabbi, Rabbinic Intern, and Cantorial Soloist.

 We are a community, a family that inspires, connects and supports each other.
 Through a commitment to engagement and purpose, we encourage all members to pursue pathways to action, volunteerism and spirituality.
-Whether it is packing food bags at our Food Pantry for those in need, baking Hamentashen for the Purim Carnival, or visiting a senior member in the hospital, we are here to carry out the Jewish value of Tzedakah - charity, kindness and good deeds.
+Whether it is baking Hamentashen for the Purim Carnival or visiting a senior member in the hospital, we are here to carry out the Jewish value of Tzedakah - charity, kindness and good deeds.
 We call this pathway to action KULANU, Together.

 We offer a full calendar of egalitarian spiritual worship, friendship and activities.
 The Temple's numerous groups provide year-round programs for the entire family.
 With our busy auxiliaries like the Men's Club, Sisterhood, Youth Groups, Choir, Mah Jongg, and Social Action there is a place for everyone at Temple Beth Am.